Dobby85/hearthjs/docs/api/README.md

 ### Returned data

-HearthJS return a JSON object with the following property to the user.
+HearthJS returns a JSON object with the following properties to the user.

 ```js
 {